 Beyond the economic and educational factors, we believe that it is also important to consider the socio-cultural dimension.
 “The vitality of the informal sector can also be explained by the immersion of its practices in the socio-cultural aspects of each country - proximity, solidarity, strong social ties, feeling of family, ethnic, clan, etc. belonging. " reports economist Kako Nubukpo, visiting scholar at Oxford.
 Indeed, some workers evolve in the informal sector quite simply because it is an intergenerational economic activity, a profession transmitted from a parent to a child.
 It is therefore difficult for them to imagine themselves in another posture or professional situation.

 It is in the light of these factors that we consider it necessary to consider the informal sector as normal in Africa. " A well-functioning labor market is not necessarily synonymous with a formal labor market"Reminds us, in this regard, Martin Rama, in his preface to a study of AFD (2013) on urban labor markets in sub-Saharan Africa.
-In industrialized countries, labor markets are the meeting point between supply and demand.
-But in an African environment where self-employment and micro-entrepreneurship are the dominant mode of entry into the labor market, the very border between supply and demand for work becomes blurred.
+In industrialized countries, labor markets are where supply and demand meet.
+However, in an African environment where self-employment and micro-entrepreneurship constitute the dominant mode of integration into the labor market, the very boundary between labor supply and demand becomes blurred.
 Hence the importance of understanding and integrating the informal economy into complexity and its heterogeneity, to make it a real lever for inclusive and sustainable growth for the continent.

 Finally, we note that our objective was not to apologize for informality, but to present it as a consequence of inadequate public policies, poor implementation of reforms, excessive interventionism and the fruit of a free choice.
 Formalization in itself is not to be punished, it is a development objective that will make society more stable ”, an alternative for an inclusive growth model.